drts01/presentation--ci-cd-101/slides/032-ci-benefits.md

 * Easier to respond to changing demands

 Note:
-* small code chunks are more manageable
+* easier to debug and manage
 * frequent integration becomes easier
 * more able to adjust changes in implantation, priorities, etc